 In a large bowl with an electric mixer or in the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and sugar.
 Add the sour cream and mashed bananas and mix until combined.
 Beat in the eggs one at a time, beating well after each addition and scraping down the side of the bowl, as needed.
 Stir in vanilla.

 In a medium bowl, whisk together the flour, baking soda, baking powder and salt until thoroughly mixed.

 Add the flour mixture to the batter in three additions, alternating with the milk in between flour additions, until all is added and just combined.
 Pour batter into prepared pan.

-Bake cake in preheated oven for 70-80 minutes, or until a toothpick inserted into the center of the cake comes out clean (test and be sure!).
+Bake cake in preheated oven for anywhere from 1 hour and 20 minutes - 1 hour and 45 minutes, or until a toothpick inserted into the center of the cake comes out clean (test and be sure!).
 Remove from oven and allow to stand for 10 minutes, then cover the top with aluminum foil and place in to the refrigerator for at least 1 hour, or until completely cool.